University of Missouri Logo

 University of Missouri Emblem

-The primary colors of the university, black and gold, are used for all the symbols.
+The university’s primary colors, black and gold, are used for all the symbols.
 This combination indicates luxury, antiquity, and tradition.
-The university is the first in the state and the largest.
-Here one receives an education of the highest standard, the gold standard.
+The university is the first and largest in the state.
+Here, one receives an education of the highest standard, the gold standard.

 Black symbolizes: